jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ## Introduction

-Boolean expressions are used to output a Boolean function of number of variables.
-Dataflow construct like assign can be used to model such functions.
-There are circuits which have multiple outputs and multiple inputs.
-In this lab you will design encoders, decoders, and read only memories.
+Boolean expressions are used to output a Boolean function of a number of variables.
+Dataflow constructs like assign can be used to model such functions.
+Some circuits have multiple outputs and multiple inputs.
+In this lab, you will design encoders and decoders and read-only memories.

 ## Multi-output Decoder Circuits

-Decoders are combinatorial circuits which have multiple outputs.
+Decoders are combinatorial circuits that have multiple outputs.
 They are widely used in memory chips to select one of the words addressed by the address input.
-For example, an 8-words memory will have three bit address input.
+For example, an 8-word memory will have a three-bit address input.
 The decoder will decode the 3-bit address and generate a select line for one of the eight words corresponding to the input address.
 The 3-to-8 decoder symbol and the truth table are shown below.

 <div align=center><img src="imgs/v1/2.png" alt="drawing" width="600"/></div>

-Such circuits, also known as binary decoders, and can be modeled using dataflow statements as only each output is true for a unique input combination.
+Such circuits, also known as binary decoders, can be modeled using dataflow statements as only each output is true for a unique input combination.

 ### Part3-1-1

-Design a 3-to-8 line decoder.
-Let the input be through btn2-btn0 and output be on LED7-LED0.
+Design a 3-to-8-line decoder.
+Let the input be through btn2-btn0 and the output be on LED7-LED0.
 Use dataflow modeling constructs.

 Create and add the Verilog module, naming it decoder_3to8_dataflow.v, that defines the 3-to-8 line decoder with three-bit input x and 8-bit output y.
 Use dataflow modeling constructs.